jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

     their authority and prestige.
 (BA 12-May-1925)

-While the Universal House of Justice remains the final authority, this particular passage from Shoghi Effendi seems to warn against an excessive involvement which would "hamper" the secondary institutions.
+While the Universal House of Justice remains the final authority, this particular passage from Shoghi Effendi warns against an excessive involvement which would "hamper" the secondary institutions.

 Likewise the secondary institutions must maintain their own balance: